‘Daddy, my tummy hurts.’ squirmed the boy.

 pssss: Do me a favor, click on this!
 (It’s for Negaraku! thingy)

-There are 55 Comments for “The Story of a Boy, Dad and Doctor”
+55 replies on “The Story of a Boy, Dad and Doctor”